 Vessels fishing under this exemption may not fish for, possess, or land any species of fish other than the following:

-1 Skates may only be landed under this exemption if at least one of the following conditions are met:
+1 Skates may only be landed under this exemption if the following conditions are met:

 2Incidental species allowed for retention when fishing for the exempted species above include: Conger eels; sea robins; black sea bass; red hake; tautog (blackfish); blowfish; cunner; John Dory; mullet; bluefish; tilefish; longhorn sculpin; fourspot flounder; alewife; hickory shad; American shad; blueback herring; sea raven; Atlantic croaker; spot; swordfish; and American lobster – up to 10%, by weight, of all other species on board up to 100 lobsters per day for trips of 24 hours or less; or 200 lobsters for trips longer than 24 hours, whichever is less.